hartwigmedical/hmftools/rose/README.md

 ###### HRD
-When a tumor has the signature homologous recombination repair, which means a value >= 0.5 with the status omologous recombination deficient, according to[CHORD](https://github.com/UMCUGenetics/CHORD) the signature is match for actionability.
+When a tumor has the signature homologous recombination repair, which means a value >= 0.5 with the status omologous recombination deficient, according to [CHORD](https://github.com/UMCUGenetics/CHORD) the signature is match for actionability.
 Also, when there is no support for this signature this will be also mentioned.

 ###### MSI